Neha Kumar

 President, ACM SIGCHI

-Vice-Chair, ACM SIG Governing Board
+Chair, ACM SIG Governing Board

 I am an Associate Professor at the School of Interactive Computing at Georgia Tech.
 I work at the intersection of human-centered computing and global development, and have been awarded the NSF CAREER for my research.
 I was trained in computing, design, and ethnography at UC Berkeley and Stanford University.
 This training shapes my work, which engages participatory, assets-based approaches towards technology design for and with communities that have historically been underserved.